-Leaving Hermann Goering and the SA to guard the 3,000 officials, Hitler took Gustav von Kahr, Otto von Lossow, the commander of the Bavarian Army and Hans von Lossow, the commandant of the Bavarian State Police into an adjoining room.
+Leaving Hermann Goering and the SA to guard the 3,000 officials, Hitler took Gustav von Kahr, Otto von Lossow, the commander of the Bavarian Army and Hans von Seisser, the commandant of the Bavarian State Police into an adjoining room.
 Hitler told the men that he was to be the new leader of Germany and offered them posts in his new government.
 Aware that this would be an act of high treason, the three men were initially reluctant to agree to this offer.
 Adolf Hitler was furious and threatened to shoot them and then commit suicide: "I have three bullets for you, gentlemen, and one for me!"
 After this the three men agreed.

 Soon afterwards Eric Ludendorff arrived.
 Ludendorff had been leader of the German Army at the end of the First World War.
 He had therefore found Hitler's claim that the war had not been lost by the army but by Jews, Socialists, Communists and the German government, attractive, and was a strong supporter of the Nazi Party.
 Ludendorff agreed to become head of the the German Army in Hitler's government.

-Adolf Hitler now planned to march on Berlin and remove the national government.
-Surprisingly, Hitler had not arranged for the stormtroopers to take control of the radio stations and the telegraph offices.
-This meant that the national government in Berlin soon heard about Hitler's putsch and gave orders for it to be crushed.
+While Adolf Hitler had been appointing government ministers, Ernst Roehm, leading a group of stormtroopers, had seized the War Ministry and Rudolf Hess was arranging the arrest of Jews and left-wing political leaders in Bavaria.
+Hitler now planned to march on Berlin and remove the national government.
+Surprisingly, Hitler had not arranged for the Sturm Abteilung (SA) to take control of the radio stations and the telegraph offices.
+This meant that the national government in Berlin soon heard about Hitler's putsch and gave orders to General Hans von Seeckt for it to be crushed.